TIBCOSoftware/vscode-extension-tci/README.md

 The TIBCO Community is a great place to get in contact with experts on TIBCO Cloud Integration.
 If you have a question, you can post it there too!
 ### Push Node.js app to TCI
 Push your Node.js app to TIBCO Cloud Integration!
+### Add environment variable
+Add a new Environment variable to the manifest.json file so you can use it in your Node.js code with the `process.env` context

 ## Requirements
 To use this extension you need a valid account to TIBCO Cloud Integration (you can sign up at https://cloud.tibco.com/free-trial) and the `tibcli` utility (see https://integration.cloud.tibco.com/docs/getstarted/installation/download-tools.html for details)